 Safe Driving Tips For Teenage Drivers

-Not necessarily.
-By practicing these safe driving techniques―such as driving defensively―you'll increase the odds you'll keep yourself safe on the road and you'll increase your changes of getting more affordable car insurance as you build a good driving record.
+However, by practicing safe driving techniques―such as driving defensively―you'll increase the odds you'll keep yourself (and your passengers) safe on the road and you'll increase your changes of getting more affordable car insurance as you build a good driving record.

 Safety Tips for Teen Drivers

-Whether you're just getting ready to hit the road or have been driving for months―or even years―now, take some time to review these eight safe driving tips.
+Whether you're just getting ready to hit the road or have been driving for months―or even years―take some time to review these 8 safe driving tips.

 1) Keep Your Cell Phone Off

 Multiple studies indicate using a cell phone while driving is the equivalent of driving drunk―that's even when using a hands-free phone.

 NOTE: Your state may prohibit the use of cell phones while driving.
 An increasing amount of states are creating laws regarding cell phone use and texting.
 Often, younger drivers face stricter laws.

 2) Don't Text

 Research shows texting―on average―causes a loss of focus on the road for 4.6 seconds.
 You can drive the length of a full football field in that time.
 A lot can go wrong while you drive the length of a football field without your eyes on the road.